 This website came to life as the »Heike Werner Gallery for Computer Art and New Photography« in summer 2012.

-If yo have any questions about the images or on computer art - don´t hesitate to send an email.
+If yo have questions about specific works or on computer art in general - don´t hesitate to send an email.

 About Heike Werner:

 lives in Munich, Germany,

 works as architectural editor

 and publisher since 2003